texta-tk/texta-tk.github.io/source/gui.rst

 *Stop words* is for adding stop words.
 Stop words are words that the model do not consider while looking for clues of similarities.
 It is wise to add most frequent words in the list like *am*, *on*, *in*, *are*.
 Separate the words with space (' ').

 *Tag text* is to check how does the model work.
 If we click on that a window opens.
 We can paste there some text, choose to lemmatize it (necessary if our model was trained on a lemmatized text) and post it.
-We then recieve the result (True if this text gets the tag and false otherwise) and the probability.
+We then recieve the result (True if this text gets the tag and False otherwise) and the probability.
 Probability shows how confident is our model in it's prediction.

 *Tag doc* is similar to *Tag text*, except the input is in the json format.